 Smudging is the common name given to the indigenous American tradition known as the Sacred Smoke Bowl Blessing.
-This is a powerful spiritual cleansing technique which calls upon the spirits of various sacred plants to drive away negative energy and to restore balance to an individual, a group or space to perhaps to elements of all three at once.
+This is a powerful spiritual cleansing technique which calls upon the spirits of various sacred plants to drive away negative energy and to restore balance to an individual, a group or space or perhaps to elements of all three at once.

 This tradition has been a part of the spirituality of indigenous Americans for thousands of years, and although I’ve been doing it for some time, I’m very aware by cultural background is not that of an indigenous American.